AceOfSpadesOmelette/jmdict-mdx/README.md

 Step 1: Download the script from this repo.

-Step 2: Grab the latest release of jmdict-eng-<version>+<time>.json.zip from scriptin's jmdict-simplified repo: https://github.com/scriptin/jmdict-simplified/releases/tag/3.6.1+20250317122830
+Step 2: Grab the latest release of jmdict-eng-<version>+<time>.json.zip from scriptin's jmdict-simplified repo:

+https://github.com/scriptin/jmdict-simplified/releases/tag/3.6.1+20250317122830

+Extract the .zip.
+Move/copy the .json to the folder directory same as the script.

 Step 3: Open the .py script.
 Update the fields of input_file and output_file.